At JFS we have a large Special Education Needs department with dedicated and professional learning assistants and mentors

 The Department currently has four full/part-time teachers.
 There are 22 Teaching Assistants supporting students with a Statement/EHC plan.
 Our students have a range of needs from specific, emotional and behavioural, general learning and physical disabilities.

 Teaching Assistants operate a range of in-class support strategies - small group withdrawal and one-to-one support.
 These arrangements are offered across the curriculum, both at Key Stage 4 and Key Stage 3.
 TAs also provide a variety of interventions to small groups of students at both key stage 3 and 4.
 These interventions include reading, comprehension, spelling, handwriting, maths, science and social skills.

 Key Stage 3

-In Year 7, there are six Springboard Mathematics groups.
+In Year 7, there are two Springboard Mathematics groups.
 These comprise of a small group of students who achieved Level 3 or below in their Key Stage 2 Mathematics SATs.
-In addition, students who have been identified as having literacy needs follow a ten-week 1:1 programme.
-These are students who have specific spelling difficulties and/or who achieved Level 3 or below in their Key Stage 2 English SATs.
+In addition, we offer students the HAclney Lit programme.
 Some students with a Statement/EHC Plan are withdrawn from Modern Foreign Languages and have additional one-to-one support.

 In Year 8, the SEN department teaches the lowest sets in Mathematics.
 SEN teachers support the mainstream English lessons through a combination of team teaching and withdrawal.
 Students not following the Modern Foreign Languages curriculum are given additional literacy support.